 The ambulance includes a detailed plastic stretcher and patient inside the opening rear doors.

 I don't know what prototype might be represented by this model with its extended roof.
-See one possibility in Willys Ambulances on CJ3B.info.
+See a couple of possibilities in Jeep Ambulances on CJ3B.info.

 Duncan McInnis has compiled a list of eight known variations (30K JPEG) of the graphics on this model: